 It is a time when a ridiculous amount of single-use plastics are purchased, and a lot of unnecessary waste is generated.
 Let this sink in.
 We throw out around 300,000 tonnes of card packaging each year, and the amount of garbage we dispose of during the Christmas period shoots up by 30%.

-The good news is, it is indeed possible to have a festive and ethical Christmas without contributing to these ridiculous figures.
+The good news is, it is indeed possible to have a festive, ethical and plastic-free Christmas without contributing to these ridiculous figures.
 Here are a few ideas to inspire you to minimise waste without feeling limited in your choices.
 These are truly low or zero-waste gift ideas that your friends will love.

 For the fitness freak: Give your health-conscious, yoga-loving bestie a Classpass workout subscription.
 It will allow them to explore fitness classes in different studios across town at a highly discounted rate.
 Their activities include pilates, yoga, boxing, mindfulness, meditation and more.
 Promise, your gift won't come under fire like Peleton's Thanksgiving commercial.
 Oops, that didn't go down well.